 The Australian Institute of Sport allows you to go behind the scenes of where our elite athletes’ train, compare yourself to their records and challenge yourself throughout the tour.

 Depending on the time you visit, Canberra has many festivals and events such as Enlighten (a light festival), Floriade (flower festival), Balloon Spectacular (hot air balloon festival), SkyFire (fireworks show set to music by a local radio station) and many more.
 Check what’s on when you visit.

-– When we travel we tend to stay with friends and family or book with AirBnB as it’s usually much cheaper than the hotels.
+– When we travel we tend to stay with friends and family or book with AirBnB (get $55 off) and it is usually much cheaper than the hotels.

 – Get discounts on attractions through Groupon or buy an Entertainment Book from a local charity.